 If the cancer has spread, the following are some other treatment options:

-- Excisional Node Surgery: The surgical removal of any affected lymph nodes.
+- Lymph node dissection: The surgical removal of any affected lymph nodes.
 This is often paired with additional treatment, such as radiation therapy, to ensure the cancer is removed.

-- Immunotherapy: Drugs are given that help train the body’s own immune system to target and attack cancer cells.
+- Immunotherapy: Drugs are given that help the body’s own immune system to target and attack cancer cells.
 This treatment is often used after surgery.
 Examples of these drugs include PD-1 antibodies such as pembrolizumab and nivolumab and CTLA-4 antibodies such as ipilimumab.
 These drugs essential take the brakes off the immune system, allowing the immune system to fight the melanoma.

 - Chemotherapy: Drugs are administered throughout the body to kill cancerous cells.
 This type of treatment is usually only used when the melanoma has spread to other parts of the body and other treatments have not worked.